- Academic Services and Resources

-Graduation Application and Commencement Eligibility
+Degree Application and Commencement Eligibility

-Graduation Application Form
+Degree Application Form

-For each degree, all degree candidates must be listed in an annual commencement program to be officially be recognized for the conferring of a degree.
+For each degree, all degree candidates must be listed in an annual spring commencement program to be officially be recognized for the conferring of a degree.

 Eligibility Criteria for Degree Candidates to Graduate & be listed in Commencement